chanchadsahil7/chanchadsahil7.github.io/_posts/journal/2020-10-12-Entry-001-Daily-Journal.md

 ### Again Some random stuff
 Washed my dishes after Washed my dishes after having lunch cause Modiji told *Atma Nirbhar Bharat*.
 Then at around 2pm water is purified at my place for storing drinking water because SMC says *Mah City..
 Mah Rules* hehe. zyada ho gaya I know.
 I like helping my mother with small work.
 I help her collect clothes from terrace and sometimes help her in mopping also.

 Went back to work and realized that my data pack is exhausted and also from morning wifi wasn't working.
 So i have now no other solution but to wait for the internet to come back.
-So I spent time on writing my first ever [travel blog]()
+So I spent time on writing my first ever [Andaman Travel Blog](https://chanchadsahil7.github.io/travel/Andaman-Nicobar-Life-Without-Chaos-Part-1.html).
+Give it a read if you are interested.

+And just to add to the pain of no internet, electricity at my place also had to go.
+Anyway *nothing can stop me I am all the way up*.
+Sat by my balcony watching kids play and one aunty cleaning the society took a timelapse of that.

+And in the end it doesn't even matter.
+Life is all about experiences during the journey.

+> See you tomorrow!!